 When : This clause defines the trigger point or an operation.

 Then : This clause defines the outcome of the event or the operation.

 - Gherkin is a Business Readable, Domain Specific Language.

 - It is simple to understand as it removes logic and syntax details from behavior tests.

 - It uses a set of Keywords to make tests more understandable.
-Most commonly used keywords are : Feature, Given, When, The, Rule and many more.
+The most commonly used keywords are Feature, Given, When, The, Rule, and many more.

-- Gherkins has been translated to and can be used in multiple languages.
+- Gherkins has been translated into and can be used in multiple languages.
 This helps easy communication between Stakeholders and business users.

 Advantages and Disadvantages :

 - Tests written in Gherkins/Cucumber serve the dual purpose of tests and project documentation.

 - Adopting the BDD approach ensures a development process is built with the user experience in mind.